proinsias/proinsias.github.io/_drafts/personal-disaster-recovery.md

    it can be difficult to find all the data you need scattered across the system, especially if you're not a power user.
 3. It's hard to trust the backup process.
-   Who among us has actually taken the time to restore a backup just to verify it?
+   Who among us has actually taken the time to restore a backup for the sole purpose of verifying it?
-   And I've had numerous issues when a recovery was necessary, though thankfully none that proved fatal in the end.
+   And I've had numerous issues when a recovery was necessary, though thankfully none that proved fatal.

 # For rapid recovery, backup and restore system components separately and automatically